anantd/hugo-blog/content/notebooks.md

 vega: false
 ---

-:construction: under construction :construction:
+:construction: *under construction* :construction:

-## Altair

-*Coming soon.*
+Detailed and/or useful notes will end up here.